Koushikman26/CyberLabs-CPT/README.md

-# Lab 8: Building a Functional Cyber Network
+# Building a Functional Cyber Network

 Simulated a small-scale secure network with essential services.